Three-Year Site/Local Streaming - files provided

 3 Episodes, approx. 60 min. each on 1 DVD or 3 VHS, 2005, Closed Captioned on DVD only Executive Producer: Joanne Gabbin Producer: Judith McCray Associate Producer: Elizabeth Haworth, Editor: John Hodges Sponsor: Furious Flower Poetry Center, James Madison University Photos: JMU Photography Services, Lynda Koolish An online FACILITATOR GUIDE is available for this title.

-This 3-part program provides the definitive teaching tool for exploring the world of today's Black poetry.
+This 3-part volume provides the definitive teaching tool for exploring the world of today's Black poetry.
 Providing a more focused, ambitious approach than its 1998 predecessor, Furious Flower II presents outstanding critical scholarship on Black contemporary poetry's origins and trends, its conflicts and consonances.
 Throughout, notable authors share insights and offer inspiration to fledgling poets about the creative process, and about daily life as a published writer.

 Interspersed with these critical conversations are impassioned readings of the most representative poems of each poet.
 Viewers can watch as one of America's most exciting cultural movements evolves before their eyes and ears.